 I don’t have to tell you what to do with salsa, but I will…

-It’s great on its own with chips, black bean tacos, burritos, or on top of nachos.
+It’s great on its own with chips, black bean tacos, burritos, a vegan burrito bowl, or on top of nachos.
 You could also use it as a layer in vegan 7-layer dip instead of making your own pico de gallo.
 (I recommend draining first, if you go that direction.
 Watery 7 layer dip is no bueno.)

 Organic tomato basil marinara